Alexander Winchell: Late career and controversy

 In 1875, he worked as a professor of geology and zoology at Vanderbilt University.
 There, his views on evolution, as expressed in his book Adamites and Preadamites: or, A Popular Discussion (1878), were not acceptable to the University administration because they diverged from Biblical teaching.
 Today the views on the "inferiority of the Negro" (quote from his 1878 book) would probably have been the focus of controversy.
 In any case, he was obligated to resign in 1878.

 In 1888, he co-founded the Geological Society of America in Ithaca, New York along with John J. Stevenson, Charles H. Hitchcock, John R. Procter and Edward Orton.
 He served as the 3rd president of GSA in 1891.

 He then returned to the University of Michigan, where he was professor of geology and paleontology.

 His work in geology was not so significant as his teaching and popular lectures and writing in this field.
 He was much concerned with reconciling science and religion.
 He was an advocate of theistic evolution.

 Legacy

+Winchell Park in Ann Arbor, Michigan in 2012.
+His name was removed from the park in 2021.

 The fish Clear chub Hybopsis winchelli (Girard, 1856) is named after him.

+The University of Michigan named a wing of the West Quad dormitory after Winchell, and Ann Arbor honored him with Winchell Park, a neighborhood park on the city's east side.
+Winchell's name was removed from the dormitory in 2018, and the park was renamed after former Ann Arbor Public Schools board president Harold J. Lockett in 2021.
+In removing Winchell's name, the university described his Preadamites as an "unambiguously racist" work.